Do graph neural network states contain graph properties?: Background

 \subsection{Graph properties}

 Graph theory is a branch of mathematics that studies the properties and relationships of graphs.
 Graphs can be undirected or directed and analysed through both local and global properties.
-Local properties (like node degree or clustering coefficient) are based on the neighbors of a node. \todo{We need to be careful to be consistent with using "ou" or "o"} In contrast, global properties (such as diameter and characteristic path length) assess the overall graph structure.
+Local properties (like node degree or clustering coefficient) are based on the neighbors of a node.
+In contrast, global properties (such as diameter and characteristic path length) assess the overall graph structure.
 Global graph properties can be associated with higher level complex systems' characteristics like the presence of repeated motifs in the graphs or information-flow properties.
 See the \cref{sec:appendix:graph_properties} for a list of local and global properties used in our experiments.
 We can distinguish different global properties, \textit{basic} ones like the number of nodes a graph has, \textit{clustering and centrality} ones, \textit{graph motifs and substructures}, \textit{spectral and small-world properties}.
 As an higher-order analysis, the recurrence of specific motifs within network substructures—such as triangles, cliques, or feed-forward loops can be seen as the fundamental building blocks that dictate the system's functionality and resilience.
 Small-worldness, as characterised by Barabási \citep{barabasi1.74.47}, reveal how networks can maintain short path lengths despite their expansive size and sparse connectivity.
-This kind of higher order properties are very interesting in order to understand how the macroscopic behaviour of complex systems emerges from the intricate interplay of their microscopic components \citep{BARABASI2002590}.
-For example how diseases spread in social networks, how neurons interact in the brain, or how information propagates through the Internet.
+GNNs synthesise local topological features into global structures, abstract these representations into higher-order graph attributes.
+Each layer progressively expands the receptive field, aggregating local neighborhood properties that are relevant for the classification towards high level graph properties, mirroring how hierarchical feature learning works in convolutional neural networks (CNNs) for images.
+Through hierarchical pooling or readout mechanisms, GNNs can aggregate node embeddings into a single, global graph-level embedding.
+Based on the message passing paradigm in GNNs, as layers progress, one would expect an increased abstraction in the selection of graph properties.
+Initially, local features like node degree should dominate, but deeper layers progressively should capture more global properties, such as connectivity patterns and centrality.
+Graph-theoretic properties serve a symbolic role, offering interpretable, human-defined structure, while emergent features in GNNs reflect a connectionist process, arising through distributed representations shaped by task supervision.